clean water act blog

 Watch This Supreme Court Case: Sackett Vs. EPA

-If the Sacketts prevail, the decision will have far-reaching consequences over which and how many wetlands are regulated in all of the United States; this could mean that many thousands of acres of wetlands could lose federal protection, many of those in Florida.
+If the Sacketts prevail, the decision will have far-reaching consequences over "which" wetlands are regulated in all of the United States; this could mean that many thousands of acres of wetlands could lose federal protection.
+Since South Florida IS a big wetland, we at Miami Waterkeeper are watching this court case closely!

 Miami Waterkeeper supported the Waterkeeper Aliance's amicus brief to the Supreme Court on this case.
 The Alliance's press release and copy of the brief are here.
 Oral arguments will be heard by the Supreme Court on October 3rd, 2022 with a decision likely in early 2023.
 For further reading, our Friends at the National Resources Defense Council have written an in-depth article on the Sackett case that we’re pleased to share.